yuqiaoliang/Drucker/drucker_android/README.md

 If you press the button, the app will jump to the corresponding page.

-For local testing, we created two JSON objects for success/fail login respectively(given by two url).
-Each JSON object includes a username and a validation field(the same as retrieved from server).

-The defalt url is fail login.
-To test successful login behavior, use the first url in loginActivity.java(around line 77) and comment the line below for fail url.

 ## Deployment

-Now the system is test with Nexus 5X API 28 and Nexus 4 API 23.
+Now the system is test with Nexus 5X API 28.

 ## Authors